 How to track Marketing Qualified Leads

-Now that your MQL is engaged, you can begin moving into more active lead tracking techniques, which can be implemented through IP tracking software or your CRM.
+Now that your MQL is engaged, you have a warm lead instead of a cold IQL.
+You can begin moving into more active lead tracking techniques, which can be implemented through IP tracking software or your CRM.

 Lead scoring can also come in handy here.
 Lead scoring takes into account all of the actions taken by your leads to determine how close they are to purchasing, ranking them by priority according to this information.

 For example, if a lead performs an action that indicates a growing interest in purchasing (such as clicking on a link in an email or visiting a certain product page) their “score”’ within your lead tracking system will increase, while an unsubscribe from an email list would cause their score to drop.

 If you’ve managed to retain a lead to the point that they’re moved onto the decision stage, they’re officially at the bottom of the sales funnel and can be classified as a sales qualified lead.